Skip to main content

 Understand the licensing requirements for poisons in Singapore.

-You will need a Form A Poisons Licence (FAPL) issued under the Poisons Act to import, store and wholesale products containing poisons such as active pharmaceutical ingredients (API), laboratory reagents and veterinary products.
+You will need a Form A Poisons Licence (FAPL) to import, store and wholesale laboratory reagents, veterinary products and other substances containing scheduled poisons.

 The appointed FAPL holder must be employed by your company and be given the responsibilities and accountabilities for all poisons transactions.
 There is no limit to the number of FAPL holders your company may appoint, but a principal licence holder must be appointed for each company.
 In general, the principal licence holder will be held responsible for any offence committed under the Poisons Act and Poisons Rules.